ManikMaity/Learn-ReactJS/broCode-react/README.md

 }
 ```

-10. We can use `className=""` to set classes in element inside  return.
-Bcause `class` is a reserve name.
+10.We can use `className=""` to set classes in elements inside return.
+Because `class` is a reserved name.
 ```js
 return (
         <div className="card">